 Changes to visitor and vendor procedures.

 We're here to answer any questions you may have.
-Please feel free to reach out to Jennifer Morgan, who begins serving as Head of School on July 1.
 Our goal is to have a well designed plan for fall 2020 by mid-summer, and we will share the plan with you as soon as it's ready.
 Thank you for your continued partnership during this challenging time.